What is NU Directions?

 Greek Re-Evolution brought eleven fraternity and sorority chapters at UNL to a new level of excellence by addressing a wide variety of issues that have limited successful Greek life, including alcohol abuse.
 Read the project summary.

 The web-based Responsible Server and Seller Training helps those in hospitality establishments and retail stores Nebraska avoid sales to minors and sales to intoxicated patrons.
-It's free to any license holder in Nebraska.
 Log on!

 Student Voices brings student issues surrounding the alcohol environment to the forefront through forums and discussion groups.
 We're always looking for more students to share their experiences, interests, and issues.
 Let us know your interests and opinions.